Vulpedia: Detecting Vulnerable Ethereum Smart Contracts via Abstracted Vulnerability Signatures: Empirical Study of Signature Abstraction

-DM1 adds various forms of checks (i.e., in \codeff{require} or \codeff{assert} or \codeff{if}) for \codeff{msg.sender}.
-For example, DM1 checks whether the identity of \codeff{msg.sender} satisfies certain conditions (e.g., equal to the owner, or with a good reputation, or having the dealing history) before calling the external payment functions.
+\textbf{SIG2} adds various forms of checks (i.e., in \codeff{require} or \codeff{assert}) for \keyw{msg.sender} compared with SIG1.
+For example, SIG2 checks whether the identity of \keyw{msg.sender} is checked under certain conditions (e.g., equal to the owner, or with a good reputation, or having the dealing history) before calling the external payment functions.
+With the identity check, the function is only accessible to related users, blocking the malicious attack from attackers.
+Example of this signature can be found at \autoref{fig:reentrancy_example}.